To promote relevant research to improve patient care, medical education, and community service.

 - Community Medicine

-In the Division of Family Medicine, we conduct ongoing evaluation of the care we provide.
+In the Department of Family Medicine, we conduct ongoing evaluation of the care we provide.
 We collect information that is both directly useful in delivering optimal care for patients and can be analyzed to identify how to improve our practices.
 While we collaborate on randomized trials we emphasize more a quality improvement perspective that maintains the direct relevance of the research we do to the patients we serve.

 - Colorectal Cancer (CRC) Screening